TickyTacky84/hexaleafs/README.md

 - 12x connectors (blind) – amount of blind and standard connectors depends on amount of connected hexes

 #### Black:
-- 1x cap xxxxxx.stl (which cap depends on connected hexes, 0 = no outlets to next hex, 1 = includes outlets to next hex)
+- 1x cap xxxxxx.stl (which stl file depends on connected hexes, 0 = no outlets to next hex, 1 = includes outlets to next hex)

 #### Clear:
 - 1x diffusor – 5mm.stl